Depending on your age and health, average premiums for a $200K policy may still be affordable.

-Although a $200,000 life insurance policy (term or whole) is most likely not enough for the majority of individuals, it is a good start.
-It will go a long way in helping your family cope with your death.
+A $200,000 life insurance policy (term or whole) may not be enough for many, but it is a good amount of money, that will go a long way helping with expenses.

-The 200K will probably be enough to pay final expenses, pay for the remaining mortgage, pay for some student loans, and maybe even some outstanding debts.
+The $200,000 will probably be enough to pay final expenses, pay for the remaining mortgage on your home, pay for student loans, and maybe even some outstanding debts.

 |30 Years Old||$21.90|

 |35 Years Old||$23.90|

 |55 Years Old||$117.89|